moinwiki/moin/docs/intro/glossary.rst

       Access Control List - you can use it to specify who may do what in your wiki.

-   mimetype
+   contenttype
       A formal, standardized way of specifying of which type some data is.
-      E.g. 'text/plain' is mimetype for some simple piece of text, 'image/png' is mimetype for a PNG image.
+      E.g. 'text/plain;charset=utf-8' is contenttype for some simple piece of text (encoded using utf-8 encoding), 'image/png' is contenttype for a PNG image.

    item
       A generic, revisioned object stored in your wiki storage.
-Items have (unrevisioned) item metadata and revisions.

    revision
       Part of an item's history, has metadata and data created for this item